 Strengthen the Commons – Now!
 Awareness of the commons requires a fundamental shift in thinking about the foundations of society.
 It means using, sharing, and multiplying our common wealth in a free and self-determined way.
 Our society needs a great debate and a worldwide movement for the commons.
 Now!

 The Impact of the Indo-U.S. Nuclear Deal on the NPT and the Global Climate Regime The climate and the non-proliferation regimes are crucial to protect our world from the two potential crises of catastrophic climate change and nuclear war.
 Promoting nuclear power will weaken these regimes, make nuclear war more likely, and is unlikely to protect us from climate change.
 It is time to move away from nuclear power towards more sustainable ways of generating electricity.
-By M. V. Ramana
+M. V. Ramana

 Perspectives 3/2009: The Global Economic Crisis and South Africa South Africa officially entered recession in May 2009, its first in 17 years.
 This issue of Perspectives discusses the implications of the global economic crisis for South Africa, and analyses the government’s responses in relation to social justice, gender equity and sustainable development principles.